ocastilloreyes/petgem/doc/source/Features.rst

 Features
 ===============

-PETGEM use a code structure for the Nédélec FE algorithm that emphasizes good parallel scalability, which is crucial in the multi-core era.
+PETGEM use a code structure for the high-order Nédélec FE algorithm that emphasizes good parallel scalability, which is crucial in the multi-core era.
 Furthermore, it’s modularity should simplify the process of reaching the best possible performance in terms of percentage of the peak amount of